8th November 2022

 What’s The Ideal Age For My Child To Get Braces

-At our London dental practice, one question that always arises is ‘what is the ideal age for my child to get braces?’.
+At our London dental practice, one question that always arises is ‘what’s the ideal age for my child to get braces?’.
 Our team of exceptional dentists, who help patients of all ages achieve a healthy, happy smile, are here today to help answer the question.
-One of the areas we’re especially skilled in is orthodontics, where we can use braces to correct concerns with the alignment of the teeth.
+One of our especially skilled areas is orthodontics, where we can use braces to correct concerns with teeth alignment.

 While adult braces are hugely popular, there are lots of benefits to having braces at a younger age.
 And many people are surprised that we can offer braces for children and teenagers at our London dental practice.
 In today’s blog, we’ll discuss why kids should have braces, which options they can try, the ideal age to start treatment and some general advice for parents.